YouGuessedMyName/tt3/README.md

 * `endpoint`: set this to the ip address of your Matrix server.
 * `docker_container`: set this to the name of your docker container.
 This is used for restarting the server.

 Then, upload the `model.aml` to AMP and set it as your project root model file.
-You should now be able to run the model.
+You should now be able to run tests on Synapse using AMP.